ORDER YOUR BIRTH CERTIFICATE ONLINE

-The decree of adoption will show the name of the child selected by the new parents.
+An adoption decree document shows the name of the child selected by the new parents.
 This document also orders a new birth certificate to be prepared and issued for the child.

-In most states, all adoption records are sealed once the adoption process ends.
-Judges have the power to re-open the records, but only for those are legally entitled or have good reasons to get a copy.
+In most states, all adoption records are sealed from public inspection once the adoption process ends.
+Judges do have the power to re-open the records, but only for individuals who are legally entitled or have good reasons to get a copy.

-To access the sealed records, you need to file an application with the court clerk in the county where the adoption took place.
+To access the sealed records, you must file an application with the court clerk in the county where the adoption took place.